rancher/rancher.github.io/rancher/v1.4/en/hosts/index.md

 If the host was created on a cloud provider using Rancher, the host will be deleted from the cloud provider.
 If the host was added by using the [custom command]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/custom/), the host will remain on the cloud provider.

 > **Notes:** For custom hosts, all containers including the Rancher agent will continue to remain on the host.

-### Deleting Hosts outside of Rancher
+Also, the IP set on the `docker0` interface by the Rancher network driver will remain.

 If your host is deleted outside of Rancher, then Rancher server will continue to show the host until it’s removed.
 Eventually, these hosts will show up in a _Reconnecting_ state and never be able to reconnect.
 You will be able to **Delete** these hosts to remove them from the UI.